raffertyuy/github-copilot-metrics/README.md

   - The dashboard can only show the metrics for a single enterprise, organization or team.
   - Multi-org/team metrics export is not supported yet.
 2. A GitHub Action to deploy the viewer to Azure Static Web Apps
+  - Uses actions variables and secrets to set the SWA environment settings
+  - Uses actions secrets to set the Entra ID authentication settings
 3. A GitHub Action to [export the usage metrics to CSV](https://github.com/marketplace/actions/github-copilot-usage-metrics-api-export)
   - Exports for a single enterprise, single org and single team.
   - Multi-org/team metrics export is not supported yet.